splunk/public-o11y-docs/gdi/get-data-in/application/otel-dotnet/instrumentation/instrument-dotnet-application.rst

 Install the OpenTelemetry .NET instrumentation using the NuGet packages
 =======================================================================

-You can deploy the Splunk Distribution of OpenTelemetry .NET instrumentation automatically through the official NuGet packages.
+You can deploy the Splunk Distribution of the OpenTelemetry .NET instrumentation automatically using the official NuGet packages.
 Your instrumented application project must support NuGet packages.

 The following scenarios are ideal for using the NuGet packages: